thienlnam/Wheres-My-Stuff/README.md

 After you've completed that, run `npm install` to install dependencies and then run `npm start` to bring up the app.
 Saving changes should refresh the app automatically.

+### Database Setup

+MySQL workbench is useful in executing queries and managing the database.

+When initializing the database, I had to select 'Use Legacy Password Encryption' to get it to work.

+To setup the database, download [mysql server](https://dev.mysql.com/downloads/mysql/) and create a new server and import the Schema.sql file for the database setup.

+For test data, import and run the sampleData sql file to execute the query.

+The sql files to run for setting up the database are located inside `/api/Database`

+### Setting up local configuration variables

+For storing secret passwords and configurations, we will be storing passwords and such in a .env file.
+Create a .env file in the root directory of the project.
+Copy over the variables from the .env.example and replace them with your local configuration settings.

+### Backend Server Setup

+The backend is an Express run Node server.

+To run the server, navigate into the api directory with `cd api`.

+From there run `npm install` to get all necessary dependencies

+Run `npm run dev` to start the development server, which will automatically refresh your changes after they get saved.

+Run `npm start` to start the server, which will be hosted at localhost:9000 or the port speciified in the .env file.

 ## Available Scripts

 In the project directory, you can run: